keymanapp/help.keyman.com/developer/ldml/guide/keybag.md

 ### Gap

-Sometimes on a key layout, it's useful to have a space where there aren't any keys.
+Sometimes on a key layout, it can be useful to have a blank area without any keys.
+For example, a shifted layer may not have a shifted key defined for each base key.
+The `gap="true"` attribute indicates that a key is a gap and has no output and no key cap display.
-This can be used with the layout to represent, for example, a place where one layer has a key but another doesn't.

-There's a pre-defined key named `gap` that has the gap attribute set.
-It's possible to add additional gap keys if desired.
+There is a pre-defined key named `gap` that has the gap attribute set.
+It is possible to add additional gap keys if desired.
 The following defines `gap` as its normal definition, and then defines a 3-key wide gap.

 ```xml